Nadine-ALmasri/Data-structures-and-algorithms2/hashtable/README2.md

 - Hash method returns an integer index.
 - Print method prints the contents of the hash table to the console.
 ## Visual:
-Here's a visual representation of the TreeMax :
+Here's a visual representation of the code:

 ![](./cc30.PNG)

 ![](./cc30-2.PNG)
 ## Approach & Efficiency: